rollbar/rollbar.js/sdks/rollbar.js/README.md

 Angular 1 support has releases for the different versions of this Rollbar.js library.
 Those releases lag behind releases to this library, but they are usually in sync.

-### Angular 2
+### Angular 2 and Later

 Setting the `captureUncaught` option to true will result in reporting all uncaught exceptions to Rollbar by default.
-Additionally, one can catch any Angular 2 specific exceptions reported through the `@angular/core/ErrorHandler` component by setting a custom `ErrorHandler` class:
+Additionally, one can catch any Angular-specific exceptions reported through the `@angular/core/ErrorHandler` component by setting a custom `ErrorHandler` class:

 ```js